stan-dev/design-docs/designs/0032-stan-output-formats.md

 + `log_prob` returns the unnormalized target density and its gradient given the unconstrained model parameters, thus providing access to the model parameters and transformed parameters on the unconstrained scale.
+This is called any number of times during inference, depending on the algorithm.

 + `write_array` provides access to parameters, transformed parameters, and generated quantities on the constrained scale.

-+ `transform_inits` can be used to transform parameters from the constrained to the unconstrained scale.
+Each call produces one row's worth of data, which is streamed to the CSV file.

 + a number of methods provide meta-information about the model:  `model_name`, `(un)constrained_param_names`, `get_dims`.
+These are used to create the CSV header row, i.e., they need only be called once per inference run.

 **The Inference algorithm**.
-Currently, the inference engine outputs are flattened into per-iteration reports, starting with `lp__` and comment blocks are used to report global information, e.g., stepsize and metric for NUTS-HMC and stepsize for ADVI.
+Currently, the inference engine outputs are flattened into per-iteration reports, starting with `lp__`.
+These are combined with the outputs from the call to `write_array` to produce a single row's worth of CSV data, which is streamed to the output file.
+Other information from the inference algorithm is produced once per run and is reported via comment blocks.
+This includes stepsize and metric for NUTS-HMC and stepsize for ADVI.
 The current format doesn't allow for fuller reporting of per-iteration computation, e.g., for the NUTS-HMC sampler, successive leapfrog steps.
 Therefore we need to decouple the outputs from the inference engine from the outputs from the model.